abcpaem/roman-numerals-converter/README.md

 #### THEN
 The application will print the conversion to the console, in this case, You converted the Roman Numeral II to the number 2

+---
+### How to run the application
+1) cd to the project root folder in the command line
+2) `mvn compile`
+3) `mvn exec:java -Dexec.mainClass=clan.techreturners.romannumerals.converter.RomanNumeralsConverter`

+To run tests use:
+- ``mvn test``

+### Technology
+This project was built using:
+- Java version 17.0.2
+- JUnit 5.8.2 for unit testing
+- Apache Maven 3.8.5 as project manager
+- Community Edition for the IntelliJ 2021.3.2 development environment.